russellocean/QuickGPT/README.md

 2. The application will print instructions:
     ```
     Application running.
-    Press ctrl+alt+c to capture selected text.
-    Press ctrl+alt+p to process the selected text and get an answer.
+    Press ctrl+alt+c to process the selected text and get an answer.
     ```
-3. Select the text you want to process and press ctrl+alt+c to capture the selected text.
+3. Select the text you want to process and press ctrl+c to copy the selected text.
-4. Press ctrl+alt+p to process the selected text, fetch an answer from OpenAI, and copy the answer to your clipboard.
+4. Press ctrl+alt+c to process the selected text, fetch an answer from OpenAI, and copy the answer to your clipboard.
 5. Press ctrl+v to paste the answer wherever you need it.
 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.